texstudio-org/texstudio/utilities/manual/source/advanced.md

 ![Menu SVN/GIT](images/menu_svn.png)

 \"File/Checkin\"
-:   Performs an explicit save and check in, with a input
+:   Performs an explicit save and check in, with an input
     dialog which asks for an checkin in message which is stored in the SVN/GIT history.